Nazmul1582/project-resources/flower-shop-website/README.md

-## This is a assignemnt project of 2nd Milestone
+## This is the 1st assignment project of 1st Milestone - HTML, CSS and Github As A Beginner